-The proposed redevelopment will add to these existing economic strengths by establishing the planned university campus onsite as well as a range of health and wellness facilities.
+The proposed redevelopment will add to these existing economic strengths by establishing a range of health and wellness facilities.
 This increased capacity and employment will add to these sectors and create additional skilled employment opportunities locally.

 Additionally, the redevelopment of the site will also substantially contribute to the local construction sector with the project expected to be developed during the period of 12 years.